 Award-winning author Alison O’Leary presents the unforgettable true story of an American family caught in the crossfire during World War II.
-She brings to life So Close To Home/Attacked At Sea (co-authored with YAMA author and historian Michael Tougias) using a powerpoint of historic images and maps.
+She brings to life So Close To Home/Attacked At Sea (co-authored with Arts for Learning MA author and historian Michael Tougias) using a powerpoint of historic images and maps.
 Along with discussing aspects of the research and writing process, Alison describes the challenging post-Depression years of early 1940's American history, when an average family with two working parents decided to move to South America for a job opportunity, only to have their ship sunk by a German submarine during their return trip through the Gulf of Mexico.
 Attacked At Sea, the middle reader version of the story, is a Junior Library Guild pick with glowing reviews from School Library Journal and other outlets.

 Program available in person, or live online.

 Curriculum Connection: World War II, Storytelling, Writing Process, Book Publication, History, American History

 Additional Performances: $440

 Processing Fee of $30 added to all contracts